Aku1795/Insect_classfier/README.md

 ### CNN from scratch

 The first approach we tried was to train a CNN from scratch.
 Our network consists roughly of 2 layers of convolution intertwined with 2 maxpooling and toped by a dropout layer.
 The output is then passed through a fully connected MLP.
 The loss function used for this work is sparse_categorical_crossentropy.

-In order to find the best combination of hyperparameteres we implemented a grid search testing different combination.
+In order to find the best combination of hyperparameters we implemented a grid search testing different combination.
 Please refer to the ./CNN_from_scratch

 ### Transfer learning and fine tuning